 - Trouble falling or staying asleep

 If you are struggling with some of these, it can be useful to speak to a mental health professional who can help you overcome or manage these symptoms.
 You don’t need to be alone in finding relief from the symptoms of anxiety.
 We offer complete in-office and online anxiety counseling in Michigan.

-Cognitive-behavior therapy assists clients in identifying problematic thought patterns and beliefs that contribute to anxiety.
+Cognitive-behavior therapy assists clients in identifying problematic thought patterns and beliefs that contribute to anxiety or depression.

 Exposure therapy allows for gradual exposure to the situations and/or objects that are the source of fear, the client is able to confront their fears and anxieties in a safe and controlled manner.
 As you face your fears without harm, the symptoms of anxiety will dissipate.